vite-pwa/vite-plugin-pwa/docs/examples/react.md

 ## Router

-The router used on this example project is `react-router`.
+The router used on this example project is [react-router](https://reactrouter.com/) <outbound-link />.

 This example project can be found on `examples/react-router` package/directory with the following behaviors:
 - `Prompt for update`: